EDITOR'S NOTE SPRING 2012 | VOL. 37 NO. 1

 And of course, the Show itself continues to be an unbeatable business value, reinvented and reinvigorated.
 It's the only place in the world you'll find the largest and most influential brands in travel goods — under one roof.
 It's the only time you'll be able to shake hands with every critical industry contact you'll ever need, and lay your hands on the next crop of travel goods.
 In other words, it's time well spent.

-If this sneak peek is any indication, it's looking to be a more positive year for our industry, starting with The Travel Goods Show.
+If this sneak peek is any indication, it's looking to be a more positive year for our industry, starting with The International Travel Goods Show.

 I'll see you there!